basedcount/lemmy-automoderator/SPECS.md

 ## Additional notes
 - All regex checks should have a blacklist mode (default) and a white list one (remove if it doesn't match the REGEX)

+## Handling configuration
+Handlers available:
+- post
+- comment
+- postReport
+- commentReport
+- mention

+split configuration, one table for each handler + one table grouping community with internal id (different from community id) replace communities array with query (function handlers) foreign key for handler tables: on delete cascade

++ table for shadowbanned / whitelisted users